section-engineering-education/engineering-education/articles/ToDoList-with-Flask-Firebase/Building a To-Do List Web App with Flask and Firebase.md

    ### Conclusion

    Play around with the delete and update functionalities as well, and voila!
 Our To-Do list app is ready!
-We successfully built a simple To-Do list web application with CRUD operations using Flask, Firebase Realtime Database, and Jinja.
+We successfully built a simple To-Do list web application with Flask server, learned to perform CRUD operations on Firebase Realtime Database, and used Jinja templating to dynamically manipulate the content displayed in our HTML web page.